david-mcqueen/Pulser/README.md

 * Calculator for user heart rate zones

 ## License
 Pulser is freely available on the [iOS app store](https://itunes.apple.com/us/app/pulser-hear-your-heart/id981645997?ls=1&mt=8), and the source code is provided here under the [GNU V3](http://choosealicense.com/licenses/gpl-3.0/) license.

+##Contribution
+Pulser is, and always will be, free to obtain and use, and free from ads.
+If you wish to contribute to Pulser, either through bug fixes, or implementing new functionality then please get in contact and submit a code away